-Forming and maintaining relationships with community recruitment resources is an integral part of Affirmative Action Plans.
+Forming and maintaining relationships with community recruitment resources is an integral part of effective Affirmative Action Plans.
 Contractors should take proactive and positive steps to achieve their affirmative action objectives by:

 - Contacting appropriate linkage resources to obtain information on availability of applicants and trainees for job groups where underutilization has been identified.
 This can include reaching out to groups serving students and recent graduates, veterans and individuals with disabilities generally.